dotnet/fsharp/DEVGUIDE.md

 You can install Visual Studio 2017 from https://www.visualstudio.com/downloads/.

-**Note:** This step will install a VSIX extension into Visual Studio "Next" that changes the Visual F# IDE Tools components installed in that VS installation.
+**Note:*- This step will install a VSIX extension into Visual Studio "Next" that changes the Visual F# IDE Tools components installed in that VS installation.
 You can revert this step by disabling or uninstalling the addin.

 For **Debug**, uninstall then reinstall: